Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

 3. Guaranteed employment.
-Since most employers prefer CPAs over non-CPAs, there are many companies who would rather retain their CPAs and also companies who would rather hire CPAs.
-Also, you can work on your own or even start your own company if you earn a CPA license.
+Since most employers prefer CPAs over non-CPAs, many companies would rather retain their CPAs and companies who would rather hire CPAs.
+You can also work on your own or even start your own company if you earn a CPA license.

 4. Higher pay.
-The Association of International Certified Professional Accountants (AICPA) conducted a survey and the results shows that a licensed CPA earns about $66,000 to $152,000 in annual pay.
+The Association of International Certified Professional Accountants (AICPA) conducted a survey, and the results show that a licensed CPA earns about $66,000 to $152,000 in annual pay.

 The CPA exam has four four-hour sections: